Does this test have other names?

 Surgery that uses fibrin glue created from cow sources.
 This may cause the body to develop antibodies against fibrinogen.

 Disseminated intravascular coagulation, a condition in which your body uses more fibrinogen

-Certain medications can also lead to a longer thrombin time, including:
+Certain medicines can also lead to a longer thrombin time,.
+These include: